This logo is the copyrighted

 hungry for knowledge.
 The men are more cautious and perhaps looking

 to play an angle.
-I write to them as long as we have something to say.
+I write to them as long as either of us has something to say.

 The egocentric side of me would like to boast of a long association with the Craft.
 In 1967 as I was walking through a bookstore, a copy of Colin Wilson's The Occult fell off a shelf and landed at my feet.
 I picked it up and bought it.
 This all makes a good story, but I found the book head-bound and boring.
 It was not until years later that the books I enjoy appeared.